kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 ```Java
 ArrayList<String> stringList = new ArrayList<>();
 ```
-<br>In both cases, you should ==`import java.util.ArrayList`==.
+<br>In both cases, you should `import java.util.ArrayList`.
 Primitive types cannot be used with generic ArrayLists, unless their upper class types are used.

 ### ArrayList operations